timothyleejin/tp/docs/UserGuide.md

 #### 10. Filter Contacts by any Fields

-Filter contacts from the address book based on name, event, role, phone number, telegram, email and skills.
+Filter contacts from the address book based on name, event, role, phone number, telegram handle, email and skills.

 **Format:** <br> `filter [n/KEYWORD] [t/KEYWORD] [ev/KEYWORD] [r/KEYWORD] [s/KEYWORD]` or <br>
 `fil [n/KEYWORD] [t/KEYWORD] [ev/KEYWORD] [r/KEYWORD] [s/KEYWORD]`

-* Filter the address book based on specified `KEYWORD`.
+* Filter the address book based on your specified `KEYWORD`.
 * Filter and produces all possible outputs matching at least one `KEYWORD` from each field.
 * At least one of the optional fields must be provided.
-* Can filter many words of a field by using space. e.g. `n/Alice Bob` will match all people have `Alice` or `Bob` in their name
+* Can filter many words of a field by using space. e.g. `n/Alice Bob` will match all people have `Alice` or `Bob` in their name.
 * The keyword is case-insensitive.
   * e.g. `filter ev/Supernova` is the same as `filter ev/supernova`.
 * The keyword can be a part of the full word.